Adam Siao Him Fa: 2021–2022 season: Beijing Olympics and World Championship debut

 Siao Him Fa began the Olympic season competing at the 2021 CS Lombardia Trophy, where he won the silver medal and set three new personal bests.
 He was then assigned to the 2021 CS Nebelhorn Trophy, winning the silver medal and qualifying a second berth for French men at the 2022 Winter Olympics.
-He went on to make his Grand Prix debut at the 2021 Skate America, where he placed ninth.
+He went on to win gold at the 2021 Master's de Patinage.

+Making his senior Grand Prix debut at 2021 Skate America, Siao Him Fa finished the event in ninth place.
 He was eighth at the 2021 Internationaux de France, setting a new personal best in the free skate.

 After winning the silver medal at the French championships, Siao Him Fa was named to the French Olympic team.
 He placed fourteenth in the short program of the Olympic men's event.
 He was thirteenth in the free skate but remained in fourteenth overall.

 Siao Him Fa concluded his season at the 2022 World Championships, held in Montpellier, France.
 He finished tenth in the short program with a new personal best, and rose to eighth overall with a sixth-place free skate, both scores also new personal bests.